 \section{Heuristics and approximations for inference}

 We mainly discussed methods for exact inference in graphical models.
 They are useful if an order for variable elimination with small treewidth is available.
-In real life applications, interaction network are seldom tree-shaped, and their treewidth can be large (e.g. a grid of pixel in image analysis) and exact methods cannot be applied anymore.
-However, they are starting points to derive heuristic methods for inference that can be applied to any graphical model.
-By heuristic method, we mean an algorithm that is (a priori) not derived from the optimization of a particular criterion, as opposed to what we will call approximation methods.
-Nevertheless, we shall alleviate this distinction and show that good performing heursitics can sometimes be interpreted as approximate methods.
-For the marginalization task, the most widespread heuristics derived from variable elimination and message passing principles is the Loopy Belief Propagation algorithm \citep[LBP,][]{KFL01} described in Section \ref{ref:lpb}, and numerous extensions \citep[e.g. Generalized BP,][]{YFW05} have been proposed since then.
-In the last decade, a better understanding of these heuristics has been reached and they can now be reinterpreted as particular instances of variational approximation methods \cite{WaJ08}.
-A variational approximation of a distribution $p$ is defined as the best approximation of $p$ in a class $\mathcal{Q}$ of tractable distributions (for inference), according to the K\"ullback-Leibler divergence.
-Depending of the application (e.g. discrete or continuous variables), several choices for $\mathcal{Q}$ have been considered.
-We are apparently far from variable elimination principles and treewidth issues.
-However, as we just emphasized, LBP can be cast in the variational framework.
-The treewidth of the chosen variational distribution depends on the nature of the variables: $i)$ in the case of discrete variables the treewidth is low: the class $\mathcal{Q}$ is in the majority of cases that of independent variables (mean field approximation), with associated treewidth of 0, and some works consider a class $\mathcal{Q}$ with associated treewidth of 1; $ii)$ in the case of continuous variables, the treewidth of the variational distribution is the same as in the original model: $\mathcal{Q}$ is in general a class of multivariate Gaussian distributions, for which numerous inference tools are available.
+In many real life applications, interaction network are seldom tree-shaped, and their treewidth can be large (e.g. a grid of pixel in image analysis).
+Consequently, exact methods cannot be applied anymore.
+However, they can be drawn inspiration from to derive heuristic methods for inference that can be applied to any graphical model.
+What is meant by a heuristic method is an algorithm that is (a priori) not derived from the optimisation of a particular criterion, the latter is rather termed an approximation method.
+Nevertheless, we shall alleviate this distinction, and show that good performing message passing-based heuristics can sometimes be interpreted as approximate methods.
+For the marginalisation task, the most widespread heuristics derived from variable elimination and message passing principles is the Loopy Belief Propagation In the last decade, a better understanding of these heuristics was reached, and they can now be re-interpreted as particular instances of variational approximation methods \citep{WaJ08}.
+A variational approximation of a distribution $p$ is defined as the best approximation of $p$ in a class $\mathcal{Q}$ of tractable distributions (for inference), according to the Kullback-Leibler divergence.
+Depending of the application (e.g. discrete or continuous variables), several choices for $\mathcal{Q}$ can be considered.
+The connection with variable elimination principles and treewidth is not obvious at first sight.
+However, as we just emphasised, LBP can be cast in the variational framework.
+The treewidth of the chosen variational distribution depends on the nature of the variables: $i)$ in the case of discrete variables the treewidth need be low: in most cases, the class $\mathcal{Q}$ is formed by independent variables (mean field approximation), with associated treewidth equal to 0, and some works consider a class $\mathcal{Q}$ with associated treewidth equal to 1 (see Section \ref{Sec:VariationApprox}); $ii)$ in the case of continuous variables, the treewidth of the variational distribution is the same as in the original model: $\mathcal{Q}$ is in general chosen to be the class of multivariate Gaussian distributions, for which numerous inference tools are available.